 Black Friday is thought to have marked the point of no return for the revolution, and led to the abolition of Iran’s monarchy less than a year later.
 It is also believed that Black Friday played a crucial role in further radicalizing the protest movement, uniting the opposition to the Shah and mobilized the masses.
 Western journalists said the Iranian army massacred thousands of protesters.
 The clerical leadership also announced that “thousands have been massacred by Zionist troops.”

 The events triggered protests that continued for another four months.
-The day after Black Friday, 9 September 1978, Amir Abbas Hoveyda resigned as the Prime Minister, though unrelated to the situation.
 A general strike in October shut down the petroleum industry that was essential to the administration’s survival, “sealing the Shah’s fate”.
 Continuation of protests ultimately led to Shah leaving from Iran in January 1979, clearing the way for the Iranian Revolution, led by the Ayatollah Ruhollah Khomeini.

 Here are photos by the late Iranian photographer Kaveh Golestan, as published by Honar Online: